UnionRolistes/Bot_Base/README.md

 2) Install git
 3) Cd into the folder in which you want to clone git repos
 4) Execute install.sh
+5) Add the sub features of the bot like Bot_Planning with 'add_cog.sh <name of repo on github>'

 How to collaborate

 1) Make sure auto crlf is on
+TODO better name for add_cog.sh ?